Welcome to my homepage

 Study of surface oceanic turbulence

 We know that oceanic currents with horizontal scales smaller than 100 km are a major part of the oceanic circulation.
 For now, we do not have a global characterization of these flows and their impact because of the crude resolution of satellite altimetry.
-The Surface Water and Ocean Topography (SWOT) mission, scheduled for launch in late 2022, is expected to lower the noise floor and thus allow to characterize finner scales.
+The Surface Water and Ocean Topography (SWOT) mission, launched in late 2022, is expected to lower the noise floor and thus allow to characterize finner scales.
 However, the sea surface height field at these fine scales is expected to be a combination of geostrophic (balanced) turbulence and internal gravity waves.

 Vortices in the Arabian Sea